Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 - the parameters metadata
 - the parameters value in a React state (from the rendering data in the state of ScenarioParameters component)
 - a function to set the parameters state (in the rendering data too)
-- a boolean defining whether or not the edition mode is enabled (to disable user input if required)
+- a context object to pass all additional information.
+It always contains a boolean defining whether or not the edition mode is enabled (to disable user input if required)

 Generic factories are provided to support the file parameters and the basic types, but the following section will describe how you can create your own factories to customize the scenario parameters panel.